AVSLab/basilisk/docs/source/Vizard/VizardReleaseNotes.rst

     - Add the rate gyro visualization
     - using Unity HD Rendering pipeline

+**Version 1.8.4.1**

+- main camera was not transforming the camera up-axis for the changing Hill Frame resulting in drift that was very noticeable at large time steps or rapidly changing orbits, added recalculation of up-axis for each change in Hill Frame to resolve this issue for most cases
+- known issue:  long mouse drags when running through messages at frame rate at large time steps can result in the main camera spinning about target.
+This problem does not manifest when using the keyboard camera controls.

 **Version 1.8.4**

 - reflective solar panels(!) on the default spacecraft model